July 23, 2021

-Famed for its Moorish architecture and atmospheric fish market, this laidback resort is just a short ferry hop away from the labyrinth of canals and dazzling white beaches of Ilha da Armona and Ilha da Culatra, twin atolls belonging to the Ria Formosa estuary.
+Famed for its Moorish architecture and atmospheric fish market, this laidback resort is just a short ferry hop away from the labyrinth of canals and dazzling white beaches of Ilha da Armona and Ilha da Culatra, twin isles belonging to the Ria Formosa estuary.

 If you really want to get off the beaten track, take the ferry over to Cabanas, a bite-sized island that has one of the region’s best dune-fringed beaches.

-Clinging to a narrow mountain spine and topped by its bulky medieval castle, marvellous Marvao is one of Portugal’s most spectacular cliff-top villages.
+Clinging to a narrow mountain spine and topped by its bulky medieval castle, marvellous Marvao is one of Portugal’s most spectacular clifftop villages.

-Soak up that lost-in-the-past vibe by staying in one of the Pousada Marvao's antique-furnished rooms and then head out to explore Marvao’s narrow alleys and steep, paved streets lined with ancient stone houses, quaint cafes, and shops selling pottery and delicately embroidered tableware.
+Soak up that lost-in-the-past vibe by staying in one of the Pousada Marvao's antique-furnished rooms and then head out to explore Marvao’s narrow alleys and steep, paved streets lined with ancient stone houses, quaint cafes and shops selling pottery and delicately embroidered tableware.

 When you’re ready for a change of scene, head downhill to neighbouring Portagem, which has trout restaurants and a beach by the river.